Polyfrost/Chatting/docs/chattabs.md

 You can append `ignore_` to `starts`, `ends`, `equals`, or `regex` to ignore messages that match rather than allow, and of course use both at the same time.

+The `color` property allows you to change the color of the chat tab text.
+It is in RGBA format.

+The `hovered_color` property allows you to change the color of the chat tab text while being hovered.
+This takes priority over the `color` property.
+Like the `color` property, it is in RGBA format.

+The `selected_color` property allows you to change the color of the chat tab text while selected.
+This takes priority over all the other color properties.
+Like the other color properties, it is in RGBA format.

 The `prefix` property appends the prefix to any message sent while in the specific chat tab **if it is not a command**.
 This can be used to automatically send messages in a specific channel in servers, like in Hypixel.